erenon/erenon.github.com/content/posts/2022-09-08-summary-of-readings.md

  - [Thinking, Fast and Slow](https://www.goodreads.com/book/show/11468377-thinking-fast-and-slow) by Daniel Kahneman.
    A collection of important psychological phenomena, that helps to understand why do we feel, think, decide, and get things wrong the way we do.
    Very long, but extremely insightful.
- - [The Formula: The Universal Laws of Success](https://www.goodreads.com/book/show/39088545-the-formula) by Albert-László Barabási
+ - [The Formula: The Universal Laws of Success](https://www.goodreads.com/book/show/39088545-the-formula) by Albert-László Barabási.
    An analysis of how valuation of achievements at the highest level does (not) work.
    An interesting, data driven, simple message, in a bit lengthy and sensationalist form.